davidchatz/aws-diagnose-ec2-ssh/README.md

 * For the first lab, *create* a new stack and open the template in lab-01

 * For each subsequent lab, select the stack created in lab-01 and *update* it by selecting `Actions` -> `Update Stack`.
-This will modify the existing resources.
+This will modify the existing resources and introduce the problem to be fixed.

+* Once you understand the issue and see what errors you see from trying to connect via SSH, update the stack again using the template from lab-01.

 ## Clean up